mIRC-Scripters/mirckb/docs/source/beginner/variables.rst

      notice $nick Your favorite color $qt($2) was saved!
    }

-Let’s take a closer look at the variable assignment statement:
+Let's take a closer look at the variable assignment statement:

 .. code:: text

    set %color. $+ $nick $2

 The static part is color., which is never going to change, and the dynamic part is $nick.
-Let’s assume someone by the name John types !setColor blue; this is what happens:
+Let's assume someone by the name John types !setColor blue; this is what happens:

--  mIRC evaluates the identifier $nick to “John” and $2 to blue
+-  mIRC evaluates the identifier $nick to "John" and $2 to blue

 .. code:: text

    set %color. $+ John blue

--  mIRC will then append “John” to “%color.”
+-  mIRC will then append "John" to "%color."
 Before executing the /set command, thus the final variable looks like this:

 .. code:: text